-Notes re 2021/22 AIAR internal control objective changes:
+Notes re 2022/23 AIAR internal control objective changes:

-- AIAR: Internal control objective L now reads: "The authority publishes information on a free to access website/webpage up to date at the time of the internal audit in accordance with any relevant transparency code requirements". - Internal control objective letters have been aligned across all AGAR versions. - Please refer to the revised Practitioners' Guide for 2021/22 which now includes guidance as to what is expected from an internal audit perspective in respect of each of the internal control objectives.
+- AIAR: Internal control objective L now reads: "The authority published the required information on a website/webpage up to date at the time of the internal audit in accordance with the relevant legislation". - Please refer to the revised Practitioners' Guide for 2022/23 which includes guidance as to what is expected from an internal audit perspective in respect of each of the internal control objectives.